 What’s special about Yesstyle is that they also sell K-Fashion which I love!
 Although, I never bought any clothing items here, but I see a lot of awesome hauls especially from the korean twins Q2HAN (Any other Qtees here?!).
 I don’t buy clothing items if I don’t actually see real life photos/videos from people who have purchased the items.
 So hauls and reviews are super important for me when it comes to clothing pieces.

-If you shop through my link you’ll get an extra 2% off your order if you’ve shopped before on Yesstyle.
+If you use the code KBEAUTYNOTES you’ll get an extra 2% off your order if you’ve shopped before on Yesstyle.
 If you’re a new customer you’ll get 5% discount.
 There are also other discount codes which you can combine it with, that Yesstyle issues frequently or influencer codes you can find on reddit or facebook groups.

 Who hasn’t heard of Wishtrend?
 Here I’ve discovered one of my favorite brands: Dear, Klairs and my HG toner – the Supple Preparation Facial Toner!
 Other brands they carry are: I’m From, Cosrx, Skin & Lab, Rovectin, Eclair, and their in-house brand By Wishtrend.
 Again, there are some restrictions to shipping right now, which hopefully will resume as normally soon.
 Packages I’ve ordered from Wishtrend have always had the fastest (standard) shipping from all the stores listed here (for EU).